ADHD Evaluations for Children in Berkeley, CA

 Yet many San Francisco and Berkeley parents face this decision with uncertainty, relying on gut feelings or general age guidelines rather than a clear understanding of their child's actual developmental readiness.
 Some children who seem "ready" struggle with the social-emotional demands of a full school day, while others who appear hesitant possess all the skills needed to thrive.

-Mind Matters provides comprehensive kindergarten readiness screenings that give you clarity before this critical transition.
+Mind Matters provides comprehensive kindergarten readiness assessments that give you clarity before this critical transition.
 Our licensed psychologists conduct thorough 90-minute assessments that evaluate not just academic precursors like letter recognition, but the full spectrum of skills your child needs: attention span, emotional regulation, social skills, fine motor development, and the ability to follow multi-step directions.
 We assess how your child approaches new tasks, handles frustration, and interacts with adults, the real predictors of kindergarten success.

 In San Francisco and Berkeley's competitive educational landscape, where parents navigate complex decisions between public, private, and alternative kindergarten programs, having an objective professional assessment is invaluable.
 You'll receive a detailed report within one week that identifies your child's specific strengths and any areas that would benefit from support before school starts.
 Whether the recommendation is to move forward confidently, wait another year, or focus on particular skill-building over the summer, you'll make this decision with professional guidance rather than guesswork.